 Because a typical client of ours purchases multiple Secondary Market Annuities, purchasing contracts in the secondary market virtually assures that you will place assets in several companies with no sacrifice to average yield or overall performance.
 See full article (affiliate link).

-You’ll always want to consider the full range of options in your investment opportunities, but if you’re intrigued by SMAs but still not convinced they represent a sound investment decision, a good first step is to sign up for the free newsletter at our sponsor’s site, SecondaryMarketAnnuity.net.
-Nathaniel and Bryan have some great information to get you started, and as you gather more information you’ll be able to make a truly informed decision.
+You’ll always want to consider the full range of options in your investment opportunities, but if you’re intrigued by SMAs but still not convinced they represent a sound investment decision, a good first step is to sign up for the free newsletter at our sponsor’s site, SecondaryAnnuities.com.
+Nathaniel has some great information to get you started, and as you gather more information you’ll be able to make a truly informed decision.
 See our homepage for a comprehensive overview of secondary market annuities and the free SMA newsletter.